haziqmalikssh/Arduino-Projects/Project 27 Heart Rate Monitor/README.md

 </p>

 ## Repository Contents
-- Arduino code for reading data from the AD8232 module.
+- Arduino code for reading data from the hear rate sensor module.
-- Python script (`health_ai.py`) for processing ECG data and plotting.
+- Python script (`healthFInal.py`) for processing data and plotting.
 - Schematics for wiring the AD8232 to the Arduino Mega.

 ## Requirements
 - **Hardware**:
   - Arduino Mega 2560
-  - AD8232 ECG module
   - USB cable for Arduino
   - ECG electrodes and leads
 - **Software**: